 High school completion in a non-English language and Proficiency Tests: Students with native, advanced background or those who were educated in a non-English language through the completion of high school or the equivalent may wish to satisfy this requirement with that experience.
 This requires a language proficiency exam.
 Moreover, it limits the geographic focus within global studies, because it must be connected to language.
 This is not especially recommended, as it limits what students within the major can study.

 Chinese, Japanese, and Korean proficiency exams are administered by East Asian Languages and Cultures (EALC) in the week before instruction starts every semester.
 Check the EALC website at http://ealc.berkeley.edu/programs/undergraduate/proficiency-exams.
 Results of the exam will indicate the level of the foreign language that students are eligible to register for.
 In order to waive the language requirement, test results must show that the student has completed the equivalent of four semesters of language studies (end of intermediate level) or higher.

 Note: EALC waitlists all students that register for language courses regardless of when registration takes place, and the department scheduler adjusts student enrollment based on the results of the placement exam during the first week of instruction.

-Students planning to take a proficiency exam in a non-Asian language in order to waive the language requirement should consult with an IAS adviser.
+Students planning to take a proficiency exam in a non-Asian language in order to waive the language requirement should consult with a Global Studies adviser.
 Proficiency tests may be taken once per semester.